Oregon Paralegal Career and Salary Guide

 Oregon, like most states, does not have certification requirements for paralegals.
 Paralegals and legal assistants are defined as legal paraprofessionals and are authorized to perform legal tasks with the direct supervision of a qualified attorney.

-Although certification is not required, obtaining voluntary paralegal certifications can show commitment, a desire for excellence, and provide networking opportunities.
+Although certification is not required, obtaining voluntary paralegal credentials can demonstrate commitment to the profession and provide networking opportunities.
 National organizations offer certification programs to maintain a consistent level of competency within the paralegal profession nationwide.
-The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
+The National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); and the American Alliance of Paralegals Inc. (AAPI) offer voluntary certification programs that are widely accepted by the industry as preparing candidates for professional excellence.
 Obtaining voluntary certification from these associations is highly recommended and well-respected by paralegal employers.
 Prospective Oregon paralegals should also consult the Oregon paralegal associations listed below.
 For more information on national certification options, take a look at our guide Steps to Become a Paralegal.

 Oregon Certification

-• Hold an associate degree in paralegal studies from an ABA or institutionally accredited school, with four years of experience.
+- An associate degree in paralegal studies from an ABA or institutionally accredited school, with four years of experience

-• Hold a bachelor’s degree in paralegal studies from an ABA or institutionally accredited school, with two years of experience.
+- A bachelor’s degree in paralegal studies from an ABA or institutionally accredited school, with two years of experience

-• Hold a bachelor’s degree in any subject from an accredited school, with a post-baccalaureate certificate in paralegal studies as well as with two years of experience (one of which must be in Oregon).
+- A bachelor’s degree in any subject from an accredited school, with a post-baccalaureate certificate in paralegal studies as well as two years of experience (one of which must be in Oregon)

 Oregon Paralegal Career and Salary Outlook